-The AGLC does not licence ‘safe grad’ after-parties held on privately-owned land or in a person’s private residence.
+The AGLC does not licence ‘safe grad’ after-parties.

-In April 2011, the AGLC advised all liquor retail outlets, including hotel off-sales, not to issue Special Event liquor licences for functions to take place on privately-owned land or in a person’s private residence, such as bush parties, or after hour 'safe grad' parties.
+In April 2011, the AGLC advised all liquor retail outlets, including hotel off-sales, not to issue Special Event liquor licences for functions such as bush parties, or after hour 'safe grad' parties.

 Special Event licences are issued to bona fide graduation banquets and dances for the provision of liquor service and consumption to those individuals at least 18 years of age.

 Special Event licencees have the same responsibilities as other liquor licencees regarding safe and responsible liquor service, hours of service, limiting service to adults, 18 and older and preventing liquor service to intoxicated patrons.
 AGLC inspectors are responsible for inspecting licensed premises and events.
 The AGLC is consistent with other provincial jurisdictions regarding the prevention of liquor service to minors.

 What is AGLC's policy on nude entertainment?

 The policy related to nude entertainment in liquor licensed premises has been in effect since the Alberta Gaming and Liquor Commission (AGLC) was formed in 1996.
 There are no plans to alter this policy.

 All forms of nude entertainment must be performed in minors prohibited premises, that means no one under the age of 18 would be allowed to enter or remain in the premises.